 retains the complex number form.

 The distinction between complex numbers whose imaginary parts are exactly zero, or are only zero to a certain precision, may seem like a pedantic one.
-However, when we discuss, for example, the interpretation of powers and roots of complex numbers in "Functions That Do Not Have Unique Values"
+However, for example, when the interpretation of powers and roots of complex numbers is discussed in "Functions That Do Not Have Unique Values", the distinction becomes significant.

 One way to find out the type of a number in Mathematica is just to pick out its head using Head[expr].
 For many purposes, however, it is better to use functions like IntegerQ that explicitly test for particular types.
 Functions like this are set up to return True if their argument is manifestly of the required type, and to return False otherwise.
 As a result, IntegerQ[x] will give False unless has an explicit integer value.